-- Main Motion: Introduce a new topic of discussion.
+- Main Motion.
+Introduces a new topic of discussion.

 All of these motions follow six steps:

-- Motion: A member raises their hand or rises to signal the chair
+- Motion.
+A member rises or raises their hand to signal the chair.

 If specific issues need to be discussed during a meeting but don’t require a motion or vote, Robert’s Rules of Order states that the chair can handle these points straight away if declared.
 These include: